Australia’s peak representative body for professional and consulting archaeologists

 - To establish, maintain and encourage adherence to professional standards and ethics by fellow consultants.

-AACAI is a national organisation with State Chapters currently in New South Wales (combined with the Australian Capital Territory), Victoria and Western Australia.
-The National Executive Committee deals with national issues, including membership applications, AACAI policy and general administration, while State Chapters deal with local matters.
-AACAI may also provide technical and professional advice, and dispute resolution.
-It runs occasional Professional Development workshops and training, and it advocates for better heritage legislation through Submissions to various Governments across Australia and puts out Media Releases reaffirming that advocacy.
-It also publishes Newsletters, a peer-reviewed online open-access journal, the Journal of the Australian Association of Consulting Archaeologists (JAACA), and has also produced a series of Australian Archaeology Consultancy Monographs.
+AACAI runs occasional Professional Development workshops and training, and it advocates for better heritage legislation through Submissions to various Governments across Australia and puts out Media Releases reaffirming that advocacy.
+It also publishes quarterly Newsletters, a peer-reviewed online open-access journal, the Journal of the Australian Association of Consulting Archaeologists (JAACA), and has also produced a series of Australian Archaeology Consultancy Monographs.

 AACAI have developed a number of very helpful documents for its members over the years, including a Recommended Minimum Fee Scale for archaeological consultants, a Policy on Volunteering in archaeological consulting, Information for Archaeological Assistants, and a Photographic Standard for Cultural Heritage.
-AACAI have also ran online Surveys of its members and other interested parties, establishing what their needs and requirements are as archaeological professionals and consultants.
-As a result, AACAI have ran various information and social events as well as contributed sessions and financial support to conferences, colloquiums, symposiums and forums over the years, and have also published some helpful Resources for its members.
+AACAI have also ran online surveys of its members and other interested parties, establishing what their needs and requirements are as archaeological professionals and consultants.
+As a result, AACAI have ran various information and social events as well as contributed sessions and financial support to conferences, colloquiums, symposiums and forums over the years, and have also published some helpful resources for its members.
 Members can keep up to date with AACAI’s activities or general news from the world of archaeology through the website News page, Facebook page and LinkedIn page.

 AACAI maintains a directory of its members here.
-Full Members are listed with academic qualifications, consulting experience, general expertise and special skills (as ratified by the Membership Committee), availability, and there are links to their affiliated websites and contact details, while Associate and Affiliate Members are listed with their contact details, availability and general experience.
+Full Members are listed with academic qualifications, consulting experience, general expertise and special skills (as ratified by the Membership Committee), and there are links to their affiliated websites and contact details, while Associate and Affiliate Members are listed with their contact details, availability and general experience.
 You can also search the directory by filtering the expertise and special skills of Full Members.

-AACAI advises all members who are engaged in their own consultancies to carry Professional Indemnity and Public Liability insurances.
+AAACAI advises all members who are engaged in their own consultancies to carry Professional Indemnity and Public Liability insurances.
 Those who employ assistants at any time are legally obliged to maintain a Worker’s Compensation Insurance policy.